rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 >
 > If you are a macOS or Linux user and prefer the native `uv` commands, refer to the [./native-uv.md tutorial](./native-uv.md).
 I also recommend checking the official [`uv` documentation](https://docs.astral.sh/uv/).
 >
 > The `uv add` syntax also applies to Windows users.
 However, I found that some dependencies in the `pyproject.toml` cause problems on Windows.
-So, for Windows users, I recommend `pix` instead, which has a similar `pixi add` workflow like `uv add`.
+So, for Windows users, I recommend `pixi` instead, which has a similar `pixi add` workflow like `uv add`.
 For more information, see the [./native-pixi.md tutorial](./native-pixi.md).
 >
 > While `uv add` and `pixi add` offer additional speed advantages, I think that `uv pip` is slightly more user-friendly, making it a good starting point for beginners.
 However, if you're new to Python package management, the native `uv` interface is also a great opportunity to learn it from the start.
 It's also how I use `uv` now, but I realize it the barrier to entry is a bit higher if you are coming from `pip` and `conda`.